 I see this and I am amazed.

-I am amazed at the ability of how opinion can limit talent.
+I am amazed at how opinions can limit talent.
 Judgment limits growth and both social and educational snobbery cancels the dreams of so many people (including me).

 I have been in different classrooms.
 I have met with different students.
 I’ve met with different teachers and counselors.
 I have spoken in colleges and lectured in continuing-education and professional development programs.